jared6502/cc/README.md

 # cc
 very basic c compiler code

-Currently requires GCC or MinGW.

-If using windows and MinGW, just run compile.bat and it will produce the executables.

-Eventually, the commpiler should be able to compile itself, but it's not ready yet.
+Currently requires GCC/MinGW to compile.
+If using Windows and MinGW, just run compile.bat and it will produce the executables.
+Eventually, the compiler should be able to compile itself.
+It has not been tested using GCC on any other systems.